economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 - Market-based solutionism and individualist logics.
 - Moves which rely solely on money to succeed.
+- Token-based thinking and efforts relying on speculative value.
 - Injected capital, equity investments and uncapped returns.